devscast/maxicash/README.md

 ### Redirect to Maxicash Gateway
 Redirect your user to the maxicash gateway to continue the payment process

+> **Note** : If you're using Turbo Drive in your Symfony application, disable it on payment links in your twig templates

 ```php
 $url = $maxicash->queryStringURLPayment($entry);
 ```